“A Manifestation of the Will”

 - Silence and Secrecy

-In an interview conducted by Peter, transcribed in the CD booklet to the Zos Kia / Coil split release Transparent, John Balance states that this gig took place at the Ritzy Cinema in Brixton.
-Either this claim is erroneous or there’s another gig unaccounted for in the gigography.
-He remembers: “The whole point wasn’t really to do a gig at all, but just to present atmospheric tension.
+This was Coil’s first public live concert.
+In an interview conducted by Peter transcribed in the CD booklet to the Zos Kia / Coil split release Transparent, John Balance remembers: “The whole point wasn’t really to do a gig at all, but just to present atmospheric tension.
 Before that I burnt frank-incense, so there was a strong smell of that in the air, and we had two strobes going out of phase with each other, which made it really difficult to walk up onto the stage to play anything, because the whole room seemed to be tilting backwards and forwards…Through some strange quirk, Nick Cave was there again.
 I think Jim Thirlwell had brought him along, because Jim was involved with Coil at that point, recording and stuff.
 Derek Jarman was there, too, showing some Super 8 films.
 I remember he loved the frankincense.”
-According to official Coil documents, Coil did not collaborate with Zos Kia (John Gosling and Min) for this gig.
+According to official Coil documents, Coil did not collaborate with Zos Kia (John Gosling and Min) for this gig, unlike the next three.

 John Balance – violin